JamesClonk/terraform-vcloud-kubernetes/README.md

   - [ ] customize Grafana with local admin user, to be provided via variables / tfvars
   - [ ] Add ingress to Grafana for access
   - [ ] Output Grafana Ingress URL at the end for the user
-- [ ] Output Kubernetes-Dashboard Ingress URL at the end for the user
+- [x] Output Kubernetes-Dashboard Ingress URL at the end for the user
+- [x] Add Helm chart and component versions to variables / tfvars
 - [ ] Make sure loadbalancer rules cover everything
   - [ ] k8s-api for cp, http and https ports for workers, entire nodeport range for workers
   - [ ] should bastion host SSH stay via DNAT or also be ported onto the loadbalancer?